MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sla-custom-time-calculation.md

 {Placeholder="{0}"} refers to sla item id."

 ### Reason
-The error occurs if the Custom Time Calculation Workflow is enabled, but the associated plugin SDK messaging process step is missing or the plug in isn't registered.
+The error occurs if the Custom Time Calculation Workflow is enabled but the associated plugin SDK messaging process step is missing or the plugin isn't registered.

 ### Resolution
-Make sure to add the SDK step while exporting the SLA from the source or development org.
-To avoid such issues, make sure that you add the SDK message step and plugin assembly in the SLA solution.
+Make sure to add the SDK step while exporting the SLA from the source or development environment.
+To avoid this issue, make sure that you add the SDK message step and plugin assembly in the SLA solution.

 ### Error code: 10000008